 The School tries to provide a supportive atmosphere for doctoral students, including space for studying, meeting, and computing.
 However, given space constraints, it is not possible at this time to provide dedicated study space for all Ph.D. students.
 Students working as graduate assistants are usually assigned a cubical or desk for their work and studies.
 If additional cubes or desks are available, they will be assigned by the School Director.
 Students may also reserve the conference rooms on the 3rd floor of the Urban Center for meetings through the staff at the front desk.
 The Student Lounge (Room 280) is also available for use by students.
-In addition, the PSU Library offers group study rooms (http://library.pdx.edu/study-spaces-computers).
+In addition, the PSU Library offers study space and computers.